-In most cases equal treatment can be simply established by giving the same relevant entitlements as if the individual had been recruited as an employee or worker to the same job.
+In most cases, equal treatment can be simply established by giving the same relevant entitlements as if the individual had been recruited as an employee or worker to the same job.

 Employee Representation Bodies

 From 1 October 2011 temporary agency workers will count towards the thresholds in Temporary Work Agencies for the purposes of calculating the thresholds above which a representative body may be established.
-This will not apply to agency workers that are employees of the Agent.
+This will not apply to agency workers who are employees of the Agent.